 Neuralgia and neuropathy (pain from nerve injuries and diabetes)

 Most other chronic pain conditions

 We offer a full range of interventional pain management therapies to help patients relieve and manage chronic pain.
 To assist patients in reaching the goal of improving their quality of life, we offer the following services and treatments:

-- Chemodeneravation with Botox® for migraines, torticollis and myositis
+Chemodenervation with BOTOX® for migraines, torticollis and myositis

-- Disk procedures: intradiscal electrothermal therapy (IDET), nucleoplasty and DeKompressor
+Disk procedures: intradiscal electrothermal therapy, nucleoplasty and Dekompressor

 Talk with your physician about a referral.
 Most of our patients qualify for insurance coverage.
 Consult your insurance provider to confirm.